 Does HIPAA Apply Outside the US?

-Securing data today is big business.
-Many healthcare companies that handle massive amounts of patient data outsource data processing and storage to companies that are not located in the US.
+Some people may be wondering if U.S. citizens who receive medical treatment outside of the U.S. still fall under the jurisdiction of HIPAA.
+HIPAA does not have international or extraterritorial jurisdiction, as HIPPA regulations only apply to individuals treated within the United States, both citizens, and non-citizens.
+As securing data has become a pivotal facet of so many businesses in our current economic climate, many healthcare companies that handle massive amounts of patient data outsource data processing and storage to companies that are not located in the US.
 This is one area in which the HIPAA law does compare to other customer-related privacy legislation like the GDPR, or General Data Protection Regulation, and CCPA or California Consumer Privacy Act.
 These consumer privacy laws apply to anyone who wants to do business with residents of these areas.
-HIPAA regulations require companies that contract data services for organizations or agencies that must follow HIPAA; these companies must also comply.
+As such, HIPAA regulations do require companies that contract data services for organizations or agencies that must follow HIPAA; these companies must also comply.

 Do Pandemics Change HIPAA Laws?